DeepStream’s Sustainable Design Philosophy

 Designed for simple assembly and replacement of all components, and backed by our “Core Replacement Program” and Lifetime Structural Warranty, our products can be easily repaired and refinished, and ultimately recycled once again instead of tossed away as rubbish after great inconvenience and waste of precious time, energy, and money.

-Materials are a key consideration in design, and one of our goals is to reduce or eliminate the needless destruction of the world’s tropical rainforests through longevity and material substitution.
+Materials are a key consideration in sustainable design, and one of our goals is to reduce or eliminate the needless destruction of the world’s tropical rainforests through longevity and material substitution.
 Tropical hardwoods, for the most part, take several generations to grow, and carpenter-built wood planters will start falling apart within a few years.

-A key criteria of our design is to ensure that our products made with these valuable resources last as long as possible and to provide recycled alternatives to old growth lumber.
+A key criteria of sustainable design is to ensure that our products made with these valuable resources last as long as possible and to provide recycled alternatives to old growth lumber.
 DeepStream’s wood planters will last for decades, all parts are replaceable, and there is no paint or powder coating to fail.
 For comprehensive, comparative information about planter design and materials, with a detailed discussion of why we design and build planters like we do, follow this link to our Planter Blog for a complete analysis.

 Our Mariner and Audubon modular wood planter systems, trash bins and recycling receptacles can be built with 100% HDPE food-grade Recycled Plastic Lumber (RPL) — think cutting kitchen boards and recycled plastic milk bottles.
 The RPL we use is backed by a 50-year pass-through manufacturer’s warranty against rot, splintering, and decay.
 Unlike wood, HDPE is especially resistant to fading.